 (NB&CL) La Khe silk was once considered the quintessence of Thang Long, a heritage that has been mentioned in folk songs and proverbs for hundreds of years.
-However, that heritage is gradually sinking into oblivion, and those who hold onto the heritage must face the reality of holding on and preserving the craft day by day.
-Lacking practitioners and passers-on, La Khe silk is at risk of becoming nothing more than a memory.
+However, that heritage is gradually sinking into oblivion, and those who hold the heritage must face the reality of holding on and preserving the craft day by day.
+Lacking practitioners and passers-by, La Khe silk is at risk of becoming nothing more than a memory.

-The La people are unfamiliar with the La.
+The La people are unfamiliar with the La

 In mid-October, thousands of people came to the exhibition “The La - A Thousand Years of Weaving” at the Temple of Literature - Quoc Tu Giam to touch and feel the original silk products of La village.
 Western visitors were surprised by the ancient wooden weaving machine, which was completely powered by human power, but produced a soft fabric with beautiful patterns.

 Domestic customers, if they are young, seem to only care about the finished product, they compare the thickness, shine, softness with imported silk, because they think that this is simply a product of a certain craft village.
-But many older people cannot hide their surprise, because in their minds, La silk has long been lost.
-Now the silk is introduced as being made by La villagers themselves, following the traditional formula, making them half-believing, half-doubting.
+But many older people cannot hide their surprise, because in their minds, the La silk has long been lost.
+Now the silk is introduced as being made by the La villagers themselves, following the traditional formula, making them half-believing, half-doubting.

-That skepticism is understandable, because for the past few decades, few people have known about the presence of La silk (La Khe village, Ha Dong, Hanoi ) on the market.
-La village silk was once considered the quintessence of Thang Long, and has entered the consciousness of the people of the capital.
-The song "La silk, Buoi silk, Phung silk/Van Phuc silk, Mo Bon silk" refers to these famous products.
-But now, most of the villages that make this weaving craft have disappeared, only Van Phuc silk village still preserves the craft.
-It is a joy that La silk products still exist in contemporary life, but there is also a regret, that is, La village only has artisan Le Dang Toan following the craft.
+That skepticism is understandable, because for the past few decades, not many people have known about the presence of the La (La Khe village, Ha Dong, Hanoi ) in the market.
+The silk of La village was once considered the quintessence of Thang Long, and has entered the consciousness of the people of the capital.
+The song "The La, linh Buoi, bud Phung/Lua van Van Phuc, eum vuon Mo Bon" refers to these famous products.
+But now, most of the villages that make this weaving craft have faded away, only Van Phuc silk village still preserves the craft.
+It is a joy that the La products still exist in contemporary life, but there is also a regret, that is, La village only has artisan Le Dang Toan following the craft.

 Artisan Le Dang Toan - the only person who still holds all the secrets of La Khe weaving.
 Photo: VOV

 But what is more surprising is that many people in La Khe village do not know that an ancient craft that has created the village's "brand" still exists.
 Artisan Le Dang Toan said that a fellow villager who came to the exhibition shared with him that, at first, they vaguely heard about the La exhibition and thought it was just a fair-style booth.
-When they saw a lot of news on television and newspapers, they came to see the exhibition and were surprised by the "uniqueness" of the display and learned that his family still maintains the ancient craft.
+When they saw a lot of news on television and newspapers, they came to see the exhibition and were surprised by the "uniqueness" of the display and learned that his family still maintained the ancient craft.

 Foreign tourists learn how the looms of La village move.